MechanicalRabbit/FunSQL.jl/docs/src/tutorial.md

 Why, instead of embedding a complete SQL query, we may prefer to generate it through a query object?
-To justify this extra step, consider that in a real Julia program, any query problem is likely parameterized by the user input:
+To justify this extra step, consider that in a real Julia program, any query is likely going to be parameterized:

 *Find all patients born between `$start_year` and `$end_year` and living in `$states`, and for each patient show the `$output_columns`.*